 Jackson’s supporters purposely raised many rates in the Tariff of Abominations specifically to provoke northerners to vote against and defeat the bill.
 Adams could then be blamed for the failed tariff and western states could thus be coaxed into declaring for Jackson.2

-The proposed rates were increased to as high as a 50% tax on specific raw materials such as woolen goods.
+The tariff proposed rates to be increased to as high as 50% on specific raw materials such as woolen goods.

 Fraud was extremely common in collecting many of the raised duties.
 The Tariff of 1828 experimented with a new method of taxation that was based on the overall value of the goods and subjected them to a minimum tax threshold.4